For those fluent in Japanese: there is a Japanese version of this CfP (日本語参考訳).

 - A section of “Future Impact,” describing potential impact of this work and research direction in a long term (e.g., 10 years),

 - References to publicly-accessible resources on prior work (either in academic or commercial context), and

 - A short bio of author(s).

 Papers should be formatted as ACM Extended Abstract.
-Each paper should be 2 – 10 pages, including abstracts and references, and should adhere to the extended abstract guidelines given in the template.
+Each paper should be 2 — 6 pages (excluding references), and should adhere to the extended abstract guidelines given in the template.